 Author, Poet, Educator, Entrepreneur and Podcast Host, Dr. Kecia Brown (“Dr. Kecia”) is a scholar-practitioner whose areas of interest are spirituality, career and leadership development, workplace learning, adult education, transition management, and diverse talent pipeline program design.
 While her work pulls from the latest in theory and research, the roots of her work are in her story.
 Kecia was born and raised in Inglewood, California, where she developed her skills of inquiry & research, relationship building & management, resourcefulness, and negotiating while navigating hostile environments.

 With more than 25 years of experience in the field of Higher Education, Dr. Kecia currently serves as an adult educator while collaborating with schools, colleges and universities, corporate and non-profit organizations.
 She designed the Wellbeing and Career Transformation Process™, a developmental experience that helps emerging and established leaders become more intentional about creating peaceful integration between 8 areas of wellness within their lives, especially during times of transition and crisis.
-Dr. Kecia’s engagement style is structured, compassionate, intuitive with a touch of humor in order to support leaders in challenging their underlying assumptions and aid them in re-positioning their definition of success.
+Dr. Kecia’s engagement style is structured, compassionate, intuitive with a touch of humor in order to support leaders in challenging their underlying assumptions, while aiding them in re-centering their definition of success.

 Active in professional circles, Dr. Kecia frequently guest lectures and presents at conferences.
 Dr. Kecia’s presentations include (but are not limited to) “Understanding Organizational Dynamics in Education.” for the Lynch School of Education – Boston College; “Cutting the Apron Strings: Parenting and College Transition” for Parent University at Northeastern University; “Spirituality and Career Development of Black Women Leaders in Academe” at the Faculty Women of Color in the Academy Conference, and “The Enlightened Learner in Today’s Workplace: Bridging Boundaries to Link HR Practice to Adult Learning, Constructive-Developmental Theory, and Action Science” at the Academy of Human Resource Development Conference (AHRD).
 Dr. Kecia also conducted a monthly workshop at the Plymouth Massachusetts Career Center entitled: Self-Care During Job Transitions.